Skip to Content

 Public parking in the ramp costs $10.
 Both cash and major credit cards are accepted.

-Access to the exterior of the Hoover Dam is free.
+Access to the dam’s exterior is free.
 After parking, you can walk across the dam to Arizona, explore the massive spillways, and gaze at Lake Mead from the dam for a grand total of $0.

 Guided tours are offered at an additional cost:

-• Self-guided visitor tours are offered for $10, but I’d recommend spending up for the full tour.
+• Self-guided visitor tours are offered for $15, but just pony up for the full tour.

 You’ll want to note that tour tickets for the full dam can only be purchased in person.
 If a guided tour of Hoover Dam is of interest, I’d recommend getting there early to snag a ticket, as they get booked quickly.

-I arrived at Hoover Dam prior to 9 am, when tour tickets go on sale.
-I wanted to ensure that I got an early tour slot, and didn’t need to wait around until the early afternoon for my turn.
+I arrived prior to 9 am, when tour tickets go on sale.
+I wanted to ensure that I got an early tour slot and didn’t need to wait around until the early afternoon for my turn.
 Highly recommended.

 I was assigned to the first tour group of the day, departing the visitor center at 9:30 am.